imanuelr/sch3lp.github.io/_posts/2015-01-22-how-to-run-a-responsibility-process-retrospective.md

 * Sticky (or non-sticky) Flip-charts, Paper-roll, ...
 A clean surface area
 * Tape

-Draw out the phases of the [Responsibility Process](http://www.christopheravery.com/responsibility-process) on the clean surface area.
+Draw out the phases of [The Responsibility Process™](http://www.christopheravery.com/responsibility-process) on the clean surface area.
 Leave some room in between the lanes.

 ### Setting the stage